cmaughan/gapbuffer/README.md

 ```

 ## To do
 - There are a few missing container functions at the bottom of gap_buffer.h.
-Fill the in and send me a PR ;)
+Fill them in and send me a PR ;)
-- I haven't done any performance tests yet.
+- Performance testing.
-- EnsureGapPosAndSize could probably be more efficient if the gap is both moving and being resize.
+- EnsureGapPosAndSize could probably be more efficient if the gap is both moving and being resized.
-- More unit tests
+- More unit tests.